erik001100/schaumdatastructures/README.md

 Everyone needs to review their data structures every couple of years.
 I have the book and figured it would be a great exercise.
-Also, the book is a not expensive; it is a Schaum's Outline.
+Also, the book is not expensive; it is a Schaum's Outline.
 The ISBN is 0-07-136128-6

 How?
 ====